DHRUVRAJPUTTT/NetflixClone-UsingReact/README.md

 Backend & Database:

-Firebase - Used for user authentication and backend services.
+FireBase - Used for user authentication and backend services.

 API: